Frequently Asked Questions

 A. The statute of limitations limits the time allowed to assess additional tax.
 It is generally three years after a return is due or was filed, whichever is later.
 There is also a statute of limitations for making refunds.
 If an audit is not resolved, the Service may request extending the statute of limitations for assessment of tax.
 Extending the statute gives you more time to provide further documentation to support your position; request an appeal if you do not agree with the audit results; or to claim a tax refund or credit if that is part of the extension agreement.
 It also gives the IRS time to complete the audit and provides time to process the audit results.

 You don’t have to agree to extend the statute of limitations date.
 However if you don’t agree, the auditor will be forced to make a determination based upon the information provided.
 This is because the IRS cannot by law make a valid assessment after the assessment period has expired.
 Once the Notice of Deficiency is mailed to you the assessment period is tolled until your case is resolved, usually through a court proceeding if you initiate one before the deadline.

-You can find more information about extending a statute of limitations in Publication 1035, Extending the Tax Assessment Period, from your auditor ot on www.irs.gov.
+You can find more information about extending a statute of limitations in Publication 1035, Extending the Tax Assessment Period, from your auditor or on www.irs.gov.

 Q. How long does an audit take?